MEET THE TEAM

 Prior to NPFM, she served as the Executive Director for Attack Theatre, the largest contemporary dance nonprofit in Pittsburgh.
 During her 15 years as an unabashed champion for nonprofits and harsh critic of the arts, she led successful efforts in strategic, business, and capitalization planning, tactical growth through diversification of revenue sources, and operational design and management through a people-first approach.

 Rebecca is committed to giving nonprofits the tools to do what they do best while working to dismantle systems of oppression and inequitable resource allocation.
-She can usually be found tweeting about #crappyfunderpractices or sending strongly worded emails to nonprofits who engage in inequitable hiring and compensation practices.
+She can usually be found sending strongly worded emails to nonprofits who engage in inequitable hiring and compensation practices.

 Rebecca is a recipient of Pittsburgh Magazine’s 40 under 40 award for 2019 and The Sprout Fund’s Legacy Award and currently serves as the Treasurer of the board of Lawrenceville United, a community-based organization located in Pittsburgh.

-She is pursuing her Master’s in Human Relations (Diversity, Equity, and Social Justice) at the University of Oklahoma.
-She has received a DEI in the Workplace Certificate from the University of South Florida and a BS in Psychology and Women’s Studies from the University of Pittsburgh.
+She holds a Master’s in Human Relations (Diversity, Equity, and Strategic Impact) from the University of Oklahoma, a DEI in the Workplace Certificate from the University of South Florida, and a BS in Psychology and Women’s Studies from the University of Pittsburgh.